aws/aws-kms-xksproxy-api-spec/spec/xks_proxy_api_spec.md

     * Renumbered pre-GitHub version numbers, e.g. pre-GitHub version number X was renumbered 0.0.X.
 The jump in version number reflects we are getting close to finalizing v1 of the XKS Proxy API specification.
  * Version 0.9.7 (Oct 10, 2022):
     * Allow period as a valid character in the `externalKeyId`.
+ * Version 0.9.8 (Oct 12, 2022):
+    * Changes to render the architecture diagram and tables correctly when viewing the specification markdown on GitHub.